Copy the result

 The Origin of Numbers

 The first tools humans used to count were their fingers and toes, but they could only represent numbers up to 20.
 When there were many numbers, most primitive people used small stones to keep count.
 Gradually, people invented the method of tying knots to keep count, or carving on animal skins, trees or stones to keep count.
-In ancient China, small sticks made of wood, bamboo or bone were used to keep track of numbers, which were called counting chips.
+In ancient China, small sticks made of wood, bamboo or bone were used to keep track of numbers, called counting chips.
 These counting methods and symbols were slowly transformed into the earliest numerical symbols (digits).
 Today, Arabic numerals are used as the standard in countries around the world.

 Access logs: